15 Things to Know About Johnson Lake, Banff

 One of the best “water” days you can have out in Banff is along Lake Minnewanka Loop Road.
 First stop at Cascade Ponds, then Johnson, Two Jack, and Minnewanka.
 They are accessible in winter and summer, and the drive is stunning!
 We almost always see wildlife along the road, most commonly elk or bighorn sheep.

-Johnson Lake is Great for Relaxation
+It’s Great for Relaxation

 We love Johnson Lake for its tranquility and the ability to unwind along its shore.
 Unlike many grand lakes around the Rockies, it’s easily digestible and provides plenty of ways to have fun.
 It’s the perfect spot to sunbathe on a warm summer day.

 There’s ample space to spread out a towel with friends and plenty of picnic tables to enjoy lunch.
-Johnson Lake is an ideal spot for any type of watercraft.
+Johnson Lake is an ideal spot for any type of non motorized watercraft.
 There is a walking trail around the lake, and it’s even possible to swim.
 It’s where many Banff locals come for a morning walk with their coffee or an afternoon dog walk around the lake.

 The loop is a straightforward Banff hike with an even elevation profile that makes for a great evening or morning walk as it’s not too far from Banff town and very close to Two Jack Lake campsite.
 The trail works its way through the forest and offers some astounding views across the lake of Cascade Mountain, which looms high above.